SomaTomita/SomaTomita/README.md

 ## Hi there! 👋

 Welcome to my GitHub!
-I'm Soma Tomita a full-stack developer with experience in web technologies, backend systems, and cloud infrastructure.
+I’m Soma Tomita, a full-stack developer with expertise in web technologies, backend systems, and cloud infrastructure.

 ### 🚀 Technologies & Tools